alien35/budget_calculator/exercise.md

 # Routing

-By using React Router, we can help keep the user on their page when they refresh rather than starting over
+By using React Router, we can help keep the user on their page when they refresh rather than making them start over.

 # Style Library